39 Museums in Salvador: Discover the history and culture of Bahia

 Location: Rua Gregório de Matos, Pelourinho, Historic Centre of Salvador.

-Solar do Ferrão is an important space for art, culture and memory located in the Historic Centre of Salvador.
+Solar do Ferrão is an important Space of Art, Culture and Memory located in the Historic Centre of Salvador.

-Listed by the National Historical and Artistic Heritage Institute (IPHAN) in 1938, the mansion was built between the late 17th and early 18th centuries and has six floors.
+Listed by the National Institute of Historical and Artistic Heritage (IPHAN) in 1938, the mansion was built between the late 17th and early 18th centuries and has six floors.

 Solar do Ferrão em Salvador BA